-The PTP 670 is a high-performance wireless bridge for Ethernet traffic with a maximum throughput of 450 Mbps.
-It is capable of operating in line-of-sight (LOS), near-LOS and non-LOS propagation condition.
+The PTP 700 is a high-performance wireless bridge for Ethernet traffic with a maximum throughput of 450 Mbps.
+It can operate in line-of-sight (LOS), near-LOS and non-LOS propagation conditions.
 Its maximum LOS range is 250 km.
-The PTP 670 operates in licensed, unlicensed and lightly-licensed frequency bands between 4700 MHz and 6050 MHz.
+The PTP 700 operates in licensed, unlicensed and lightly-licensed frequency bands between 4400 MHz and 5875 MHz.
 It has a very high spectral efficiency of 10 bps/Hz and supports a channel bandwidth of up to 45 MHz.
-The PTP 670 Integrated ODU has its own flat plate antenna with antenna gain 23 dBi.
-The PTP 670 Connectorized ODU is designed for use with an external antenna.
+The PTP 700 Connectorized ODU is designed for use with an external antenna.
+The PTP 700 Connectorized+Integrated ODU can be used with an external antenna or with an integrated 22 dBi flat plate antenna.